projectsveltos/sveltos/docs/register/workload_identity.md

 ??? example "OIDC — Keycloak"

     The setup is very similar to the one with DEX.
-We will provide instruction on how to allow Sveltos to register Kubernetes clusters using Keycloak as a Workload Identity.
+We will provide instructions on how to allow Sveltos to register Kubernetes clusters using Keycloak as a Workload Identity.
 The full guide is available [here](https://blog.grosdouli.dev/blog/sveltos-managed-cluster-registration-oidc-keycloak).

     **Step 1 — Realm, Client ID and Configuration Mappers**

     **Realm and Client ID**

-    1. Create a new Realm with name `sveltos-realm`
+    1. Create a new Realm with the name `sveltos-realm`
     2. Create a Client ID `test-env-auth`
     3. Under **Capability config**: **Enable** `Client authentication` and **enable** `Service account roles` in the **Authentication flow** section
     4. Save the configuration